Pop quiz: How do you generate leads?

 2. Ensure you have a strong call-to-action

-It still surprises me: 72% of B2B marketers don’t have any calls-to-action on their interior pages.
+It still surprises me that many B2B marketers don’t have any calls-to-action on their interior pages.

 You need a strong call-to-action if you don’t want to face the challenge of chronically generating new leads.

 A strong CTA compels people to click on it.
-It leaves a memory in the user’s mind even when they’ve exiting the landing page.
+It leaves a memory in the user’s mind even when they’ve exited the landing page.

 You’ll find a perfect CTA example that pulls you in and instantly shows you immense value, in Brian Dean’s landing page.